vikingsail/Fllight-Sims-World/To-Do's.md

 We can transfer All your orders and serials from unused account to Main one.
 In this case you should create a new ticket here : [https://www.digitalcombatsimulator.com/en/support/](https://www.digitalcombatsimulator.com/en/support/)
 please choose the proper category - Game login problems
-and write us information about your accounts and which account you want to use as Main.
+and write us information about your accounts and which account you want to use as M